Jeong Min-ki

-Jeong Min-ki (정민기; born 9 February 1996) is a South Korean professional footballer who plays as a goalkeeper for Sanfrecce Hiroshima on loan from Suwon FC.
+Jeong Min-ki (정민기; born 9 February 1996) is a South Korean professional footballer who plays as a goalkeeper for Suwon FC.

 Club career

 FC Anyang

 Jeong joined FC Anyang ahead of the 2018 K League 2 season, making his professional debut.
 His contract was for one year.
 He signed a one-year extension with FC Anyang ahead of the 2019 season.
 With Anyang's starting goalkeeper Yang Dong-won injured in July, he seized the opportunity to play, appearing in two consecutive matches against Asan Mugunghwa and Gwangju FC.
 Anyang won 4-1 and 7-1, respectively.
 He signed a one-year extension with FC Anyang ahead of the 2020 season.

 Jeonbuk Hyundai Motors

 Jeong transferred to Jeonbuk Hyundai Motors ahead of the 2023 season to replace Song Bum-keun, who left for Japan.

 Suwon FC and Sanfrecce Hiroshima

 On 6 February 2025, it was announced that Jeong would join Sanfrecce Hiroshima on loan.

 On 4 June 2025, in the absence of starting goalkeeper Keisuke Osako due to Japan national team call-up, Jeong started in the first leg of the 2025 J.League Cup playoff round against Avispa Fukuoka.
 Although the team lost 0-1, it was his first official appearance since the transfer.
 He continued to start in the second leg at home on 8 June, and although the game ended 2-2 on aggregate, he saved a penalty kick by Wellington, the fifth kicker, to lead the team to the quarterfinals, and was named Man of the Match for that match.